I still remember, many years back, I was taking photos of the Inverness Castle with my Canon Ixus 400 (one of the earliest digital camera!).

 It just makes sense, and I’ll explain.

-You can find EVERYTHING you need to know about luminosity masks here.
+You can find EVERYTHING you need to know about luminosity masks in: The Kickstarter’s Guide To Luminosity Mask.

 For the purpose of this tutorial, I’ll explain it in brief.

-It’s a way of making selection in your image based on the luminosity value of the pixels.
+It’s a way of making a selection in your image based on the luminosity value of the pixels.
+A technique first pioneered by a photographer called Tony Kuyper.

 The benefit of luminosity masks is the precise and quantitative method of making the selection.